 How secure is Zoho Sign?

 Zoho Sign takes document security very seriously.
-All digital documents uploaded to Zoho Sign are encrypted with a cryptographic hash function, ensuring that only authorized users can access the document.
+All digital documents uploaded to Zoho Sign are encrypted with a cryptographic hash function, ensuring only authorized users can access the document.
 In addition, the platform offers multi-factor authentication for added security.

 What is Zoho Sign used for?